Bylaws & Rules of the OCWSL

 - Only OCWSL registered players shall serve as a Team Representative.

-- Meetings shall be held one week after an Executive Board meeting or as necessary.
+- Meetings shall be held as necessary.

-I. Annual Meeting
+H. Annual Meeting

 - Shall consist of all registered members of OCWSL.

 Games shall be played under FIFA laws except as noted in the OCWSL Bylaws and Standing Rules.

 There will be two (2) forty-five (45) minute halves unless a shorter time is mutually agreed to by representatives of both teams.
 There will be a half-time break, the length to be determined by the referee.